asimihsan/metafilter_sna/doc/paper.md

 There are a wide variety of limitations to the above that should be mentioned:

 -    The weighting of the edges is rather arbitrary.
 Why $ln(x+1)$?
 Simply because I did not want users who have co-favorited 2 posts to be twice as important as those who have co-favorited 1 post.
 I think a logarithmic weighting is appropriate and that the constant factor is negligible, but this is an assumption.
--    I did not collect that much data. ~1,300 posts is not enough.
+-    I did not collect that much data. ~1,300 posts are not enough.
 However, I've set up my scraping scripts to be very slow in order to be polite to the MetaFilter system administrators; more data could yield a more clear confirmation of e.g. hypothesis H2.
 -    An overlapping community detection algorithm seems quite ideal here, and should be applied in future studies.
 -    Given that community-finding algorithms suggest there are communities present it'd be worthwhile developing a simple recommendation service that would suggest posts for users to read based on which communities they're in, and whether other community members have commented or favorited posts.
 This would give some useful subjective feedback on the community structure.